xiyuy98/stat-992-blog-post/README.md

 ![GitHub Logo](/images/vsp_out_(rank=3).png)

 Figure 3: The scatter plots for the three leading principal components.
-The first figure corresponds to the inCitaion adjacent matrix $A$, the second figure corresponds to the outCitaion adjacent matrix $\hat{A}$.
+The first figure corresponds to the inCitaion adjacent matrix A, the second figure corresponds to the outCitaion adjacent matrix B.

 For the inCitation network, we find 3 meaningful clusters (see Table 1).